karlkfi/kpt-config-sync/docs/user/system_config.md

 ## Sync

-GKE Policy Management allows for syncing arbitrary kubernetes types from Git to a Kubernetes cluster.
+CSP Configuration Management allows for syncing arbitrary kubernetes types from Git to a Kubernetes cluster.
 Sync is configured by placing a Sync resource in the `system/` directory.
 The following example configures syncing RBAC types.